ros-industrial-consortium/roadmapping/RoadmappingDocument.md

 * Able to follow arbitrary Cartesian paths with known accuracies (not just end goals)
 * Able to permit flexible orientation for some orientation degrees of freedom, generally within process limits
 * Able to constrain velocities along the Cartesian path
+* Able to plan collision free trajectories along the entire path

 None of the known path planners directly provide this set of capabilities and this is a significant barrier for implementing ROS-Industrial applications for processes such as painting, welding, material removal, deposition and other path-based plans.
-Note that there is ongoing work within ROS-Industrial to address this planner including an [optimizing inverse kinematics trajectory planner](http://wiki.ros.org/industrial_moveit) and a [hybrid Cartesian planner](https://github.com/ros-industrial-consortium/descartes).
+Note that there is ongoing work within the ROS-Industrial Community to address some of these needs including an [optimizing inverse kinematics trajectory planner](http://wiki.ros.org/industrial_moveit) and a [hybrid Cartesian planner](https://github.com/ros-industrial-consortium/descartes).

 In addition, several other needs were identified such as multi arm coordinated planning and cycle-time optimized planning.
 Both of these are addressed in some capacity [here](https://github.com/ros-industrial/motoman/tree/hydro-devel/motoman_sda10f_support) for dual arm Motoman support and [here](http://static.squarespace.com/static/51df34b1e4b08840dcfd2841/t/53c3435ce4b00a24507b341d/1405305692771/IDEXX_Planning_Presentation.pdf) for cycle-time optimized planning.
+More work is require to broaden and generalize these solutions.

-In summary, this is cross-cutting need (nearly all the use cases have a requirement) and there is significant opportunity to make a contributions to these goals.
+In summary, path planning is cross-cutting need (nearly all the use cases have driving requirements) and there is significant opportunity to make a contributions to these goals.
 This need is a high priority for ROS-industrial users.

 ### 6. Recommendations and Priorities